 Blackened Mahi-Mahi Tips and Tricks

-The easiest way to do this is by placing your fish filets in between two paper towels and pressing down.
-Drying the fish will ensure your seasoning blend sticks and will avoid any extra hot oil splatter from additional water on the fish.
+Always completely dry off your fish before coating it in the spice blend.
+This will ensure your seasoning blend sticks and will also help to avoid any extra hot oil splatter from additional water on the fish.

 Once you’ve dried your fish filets, add them to a shallow bowl with your blackening seasoning.
 Make sure to completely coat both sides of the fish with the seasoning.